mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

  */
 ```

 Good work setting up a database!
 We're now ready to experiment with some tricker SQL concepts.
+We'll start with syntax you might not have come across yet that'll give you finer control over your queries.
+We'll then cover some other joins and ways to organize your queries as they grow into the dozens or hundreds of lines.

+## Useful syntax
 ### `WHERE` vs. `HAVING`
-You're likely familiar with the `WHERE` filter if you know some SQL, and you might have heard of the `HAVING` filter.
+You're likely familiar with the `WHERE` filter, and you might have heard of `HAVING`.
 But how exactly do they differ?
 Let's perform some queries on `grades` to find out.

 First, let's sample some rows from `grades` to remind ourselves what the data look like.
 We use `ORDER BY RANDOM()` to shuffle the rows, then `LIMIT` to take 5.
 (This is pretty inefficient, but it's a fast trick that works because the table is small.)